jeremystryer/news_giant/readme.md

 Since the application uses Newscatcher's free version, API requests are throttled to 21 per hour.
 Initially, I had wanted to include more than a dozen media sources on the website, but to the best of my knowledge Newscatcher's API does not allow for a request to specify more than one specific news source.
 Therefore, each requested article requires a separate API request.
 As a result, I have limited News Giant to only six media outlets and even still there can only be three searches per hour.
 If I find a free API alternative that fits the site's needs better, I will change to it.

+I built News Giant from scratch using pure HTML, CSS, and vanilla JavaScript (with some handlebars.js).
+I use the Fetch API for the Newscatcher API requests.

 If you have any ideas for how to improve this application, know of another news API, or would like to continue developing this app, please let me know.s